-Strategy Samples
+Samples

-Orchestration Server supports only SCXML routing strategies.
-The Genesys 8.0 SCXML Samples document contains numerous SCXML routing strategy examples.
+Orchestration Server supports only SCXML documents.
+The Genesys 8.1 SCXML Samples document contains numerous examples of SCXML routing applications.
 The samples are not designed for use in a Production environment.
-Instead, use them to get started configuring your own strategies, subroutines, and list objects.
+Instead, use them to get started configuring your own applications, subroutines, and list objects.
 Consider them as guides when developing your own objects adjusted to your company's specific business needs.

-Note: Genesys 8.0 SCXML Samples provides examples of various types of voice and eServices SCXML routing strategies.
-The information includes strategy flows and the properties of the various strategy-building objects.
-If you need an example of how to use strategy-building objects, start with this guide.
+Note: The Genesys 8.1 SCXML Samples provides examples of various types of voice and eServices SCXML routing applications.
+The information includes application flows and the properties of the various application-building objects.
+If you need an example of how to use application-building objects, start with this guide.